 Current Topics in Biotechnology

 This module will enable you to develop an in depth understanding of the principles and applications of the white, red and blue biotechnology and their impact in our society through an integrated knowledge of concepts.
-The focus is on the delivery of core knowledge through a series of lectures, practical work and workshops.
+The focus is on the delivery of core knowledge through a series of lectures and workshops.

 The aim of this module is to introduce you to the concept of entrepreneurship and commercialisation of biotechnology.
 The module will explore a range of activities, processes and concepts that are needed for new venture creation.
 It will equip you with the knowledge and skills vital for communicating ideas and generating value in a knowledge based economy.

 This module provides in-depth knowledge of current concepts and applications of synthetic biology and bioengineering with emphasis on tackling specific industrial, biomedical and environmental challenges.

 Industrial Product Development

 Within this module, you will gain information relating to pharmaceutical manufacturing processes and the associated regulatory controls to ensure consistency of patient safety.

 This module will build upon core knowledge in microbiology covered in levels 4 and 5.
 It will provide you with training and assessment in areas including bioinformatics, new generation sequencing and its applications, antibiotic production, imaging technology, antibiotic resistance, phage therapy and will include the application of microbial processes to bioremediation and also product formation.